Compline: Oriental Christian usages

-Syriac Orthodox Church, Indian Orthodox Church, and Mar Thoma Syrian Church
+West Syriac Rite

-In the Syriac Orthodox Church and Indian Orthodox Church, as well as the Mar Thoma Syrian Church (an Oriental Protestant denomination), the office of Compline is also known as Soutoro and is prayed at 9 pm using the Shehimo breviary.
+In the Syriac Orthodox Church and the other churches that branched from it such as the Malankara Orthodox Syrian Church and the Mar Thoma Syrian Church, the office of Compline is also known as Soutoro and is prayed at 9 pm using the Shehimo breviary.

-Coptic Orthodox Church of Alexandria
+Alexandrian Rite

 In the Coptic Orthodox Church, an Oriental Orthodox denomination, the Compline is prayed at 9 pm using the Agpeya breviary before retiring.

 Armenian Liturgy: Hours of Peace and Rest

 There are two offices in the daily worship of the Armenian Apostolic Church which are recited between sundown and sleep: the Peace Hour and the Rest Hour.
 These are two distinct liturgies of communal worship.
 It is the usage in some localities to combine these two liturgies, with abbreviations, into a single liturgy.

 The Peace Hour

 The Peace Hour (Armenian: Խաղաղական Ժամ khaghaghakan zham) is the office associated with compline in other Christian liturgies.

 In the Armenian Book of Hours, or Zhamagirk`, it is stated that the Peace Hour commemorates the Spirit of God, but also the Word of God, “when he was laid in the tomb and descended into Hades, and brought peace to the spirits.”